cleviojr/passgen/README.md

 # passgen
-A simple password generator, written in python.
+A simple random password generator, written in python.